Kmullen444/Comptia/1001 Notes/Mobile Devices/laptop_hardware.md

 - M.2 drives are even easer
 	- One screw
 	- Similar to RAM installation

 ### Migration from HDD to SSD
 - Impressive upgrade
 	- Move from spinning mechanical drive to solid state memory
 	- It's almost like getting a new laptop
-- Insal an OS on the SSB
+- Install an OS on the SSD
 	- Move user documents between drives
 	- Install any required applications
 	- Can be time consuming